 - third draft of the Civil Code Part on Tort Liability 民法典侵权责任编草案三次审议稿

 - third draft of the Basic Healthcare and Health Promotion Law 基本医疗卫生与健康促进法草案三次审议稿

 All linked files are PDF documents in Chinese.
-English translations will be posted here when they become available.
-The NPCSC has also released explanations of these draft laws, which can be viewed at this link.
+English translations will be provided if and when available.
+The accompanying explanations of these drafts can be read here (PDF).

-Comments can also be mailed to the NPCSC Legislative Affairs Commission (全国人大常委会法制工作委员会) at the following address:
+To submit comments online, please refer to these instructions.
+Comments can also be mailed to the NPCSC Legislative Affairs Commission [全国人大常委会法制工作委员会] at the following address: